 The creation of a new solution is often drowned in a technocratic labyrinth in which innovation should always fall within the logic of profit, and when it works, it is bought and destroyed.
 Indeed, a technology for the collective interest may exist, but too often data policies remain distant from the development process, delegated to marketing, to lawyers or to mere discussions on storage.
 We work in this gap.

 Tracking.exposed provides tools for those doing activities consistent with our manifesto.
 By following the ethical constraint that mainstream social networks have no interest in offering to people.
-This section is growing, and at the moment we focus only on:
+This section is growing, and at the moment we focus on: